aydasahren/aydasahren/README.md

   <img src="https://komarev.com/ghpvc/?username=aydasahren&label=Profile%20views&color=0e75b6&style=flat" alt="aydasahren" />
 </p>

--- 🌏 Originally from Johor, Malaysia — currently pursuing Data Science at Penn State University.
+Originally from Johor, Malaysia - I am currently pursuing Data Science at Penn State University.
-I enjoy transforming raw data into intuitive stories, practical tools, and business impact.
+I enjoy discovering new tools and methods to help me see the bigger picture in transforming and solving data.

 ### 💡 What I’m About

-- 🧠 Curious about **human-centered machine learning** and business applications
+- 🧠 Curious about **machine learning** and business applications

-- 🧰 Skilled in **Python**, **Power BI**, and **SQL** for turning messy data into insight
+- 🧰 Skilled in **Python**, **Power BI**, and **SQL**

-- 💼 Recently interned with **KLCC Group** in Corporate Strategy -
+- 💼 Recently interned with **KLCC Group** in Corporate Strategy

 ---